kyma-project/hydroform/function/examples/README.md

 ## Workspace initialization show case

-An [example](./cmd/init/main.go) application that shows how to integrate Function API to to initialize the serverless workspace.
+See the [sample](./cmd/init/main.go) application that shows how to integrate the Function API to initialize the serverless workspace.